unitt

 It's recomended that your tester be at the root of your directory, right before your tests folder.

-All of your tests must begin with the test prefix and end with the .art extension to be found, since you may want to mix them with some other files.
+All of your tests must begin with the test prefix and end with the .art extension to be found,

 Being that said, that is the right way of setting up your tester: